firebase/firebaseui-web/demo/README.md

 ## Installation

-Install the firebase command line tool with `npm install -g firebase-tools` (See [docs](https://firebase.google.com/docs/cli/#setup)).
+Install the Firebase command line tool with `npm install -g firebase-tools` (See [docs](https://firebase.google.com/docs/cli/#setup)).

 Enable the Auth providers you would like to offer your users in the console, under